 伊勢物語尓ハあをきこけ越き佐三てとありたけをき佐みてお可しくあかねとも竹尓曽可ふる色三えぬ 古々ろをみせむよしのなければ Ise-monogatari ni wa aoki-koke o kizamite to ari, take o kizamite okashiku, akane domo take ni zo kafuru iro mienu kokoro o misemu yoshi no nakareba.
 “The Ise-monogatari tells of an inscription in the form of green moss of which I was thinking carving this bamboo.
 Inadequate though it be, this bamboo must represent those feelings that by their nature have no color to arrest the eye and thus cannot be made visible.”

-Picture 2: chashaku-tsutsu kozuka of Yasuchika, in´mei “Tô´u” (東雨)
+Picture 2: chashaku-zutsu kozuka of Yasuchika, in´mei “Tô´u” (東雨)

 Yasuchika now took Enshû´s tea scoop container and turned it – with a certain artistic freedom – into a kozuka.
 He also added Enshû´s inscriptions via a shakudô hira-zôgan on the back and front and also copied the worm damage of the front.
 The inscription on the front reads: “Takimotobô, chashaku, Sôhoshi” (瀧本坊・茶杓・宗甫子).
 The Takimotobô was the temple of which Shôkadô Shôjô was the chief priest and “Sôhoshi” (mostly without “-shi”) was a pseudonym of Kobori Enshû.
-Please note that the original tea spoon container of Enshû seems to bear another inscription than “Takimotobô”.
-Unfortunately the picture presented online by the present owner, the Hatakeyama Memorial Museum of Fine Art, is too small but I can see four instead of three characters, although starting definitely with “Takimoto” (瀧本).
-Anyway, Yasuchika´s adaption is very tasteful and has the typical more calm and introverted approach of his later years.
+Please note that the original tea spoon container of Enshû seems to bear a slightly inscription, namely “Takimoto onbô” (瀧本御坊, “monk Takimoto”).
+The chashaku-zutsu is owned by the Hatakeyama Memorial Museum of Fine Art and a picture can be seen here.
+Yasuchika´s adaption is very tasteful and has the typical more calm and introverted approach of his later years.
 There is no other kozuka of him known representing a tea spoon container and so it is possible that it was made on request and/or it was maybe a return gift for somebody?

 Picture 3: Bodhidharma kozuka of Yasuchika, mei: “Yasuchika” (安親)